-The type of taxes you pay could result in a tax refund for your business.
+The type of taxes you pay could also result in a tax refund for your business.
 Let’s take a look at some situations where a business could potentially receive a refund.

-Generally speaking, if you’ve paid in more than your actual tax liability, you’re due a refund.
-But keep in mind that business taxes can be complicated. if you are unsure of how your business is being taxed or whether you should be getting a tax refund, you should find a qualified tax preparer, such as a CPA or enrolled agent, to help you.
+Generally speaking, if you’ve paid more than your actual tax liability, you’re due a refund.
+But keep in mind that business taxes can be complicated.
+If you are unsure of how your business is being taxed or whether you should be getting a tax refund, you should find a qualified tax preparer, such as a CPA or enrolled agent, to help you.